mikehazell/gulp-inject-string/README.md

-beforeEach(search, str) // Inserts the string before each occurence of *search* afterEach(search, str)  // Inserts the string after each occurence of *search* replace(search, str)    // Replaces each occurence of *search* with *str* replaceAll(searchObj)   // Replaces each occurence of each key with the corresponding value
+beforeEach(search, str) // Inserts the string before each occurence of *search* afterEach(search, str)  // Inserts the string after each occurence of *search* replace(search, str)    // Replaces each occurence of *search* with *str* replace(searchObj)      // Replaces each occurence of each key with the corresponding value
 ```

 ## Examples